Bodhi Linux version numbers follow the format of x.y.z where:

 z represents emergency bug fix releases

 We say Bodhi Linux is “semi-rolling” because users only need to re-install the operating system when there is a new major release (every two years) in order to always stay current on the latest version.
-All supported versions of Bodhi Linux can receive support on the user forums and get security updates from both the Bodhi and Ubuntu teams.
-The current major release for Bodhi Linux, in addition to getting security updates, receives general software updates for things found on our AppCenter and applications requested on our user forum.
+All supported versions of Bodhi Linux can receive support through the Bodhi forums and get security updates from both the Bodhi and Ubuntu teams.
+The current major release for Bodhi Linux, in addition to getting security updates, receives general software updates for things found on our AppCenter and software requests in the Bodhi forums.

 That being said – Bodhi Linux follows a strict “it’s ready when it’s ready” release model, meaning that we would rather release something late than meet a projected deadline and release something we consider low quality.